trystan-geoffre/Deep-Learning-TF/README.md

   <summary>👹 NLP Sarcasm Classifier 👹</summary>
   <p>
-    This Python script builds and trains a classifier for a sarcasm dataset using TensorFlow and Keras.
-Here's an explanation of each part:
+This Python script constructs and trains a sarcasm classifier using TensorFlow and Keras.

-Import Libraries:
-Import necessary libraries including json for working with JSON files, tensorflow for building and training the model, numpy for numerical operations, and relevant modules from tensorflow.keras for text preprocessing.
-Load and Preprocess Data:
-Download the sarcasm dataset from a given URL and load it from the JSON file (sarcasm.json).
-Extract sentences and labels from the dataset.
-Tokenization and Padding:
-Tokenize the text data and pad sequences to ensure uniform length for model input.
-Model Architecture:
-Build a sequential model using Keras.
-The model consists of an embedding layer for word embeddings, a dropout layer to prevent overfitting, a global average pooling layer for dimensionality reduction, and a dense layer with a sigmoid activation function for binary classification.
-Early Stopping:
-Implement early stopping with a patience of 5 epochs to monitor validation loss and restore the best weights when there is no improvement.
-Compile and Train:
-Compile the model using the Adam optimizer and binary cross-entropy loss.
-Train the model on the training data with validation data for 50 epochs, using the early stopping callback to prevent overfitting.
-Save the Model:
-Save the trained model to a file named "mymodel.h5".
-Main Execution:
-Check if the script is being run as the main program (__name__ == '__main__').
-If yes, execute the solution_model function and save the resulting model.
+The process involves importing essential libraries (json, tensorflow, numpy, and relevant modules from tensorflow.keras), loading and preprocessing the sarcasm dataset, tokenizing and padding text data, building a sequential model with layers for word embeddings, dropout, global average pooling, and dense classification.
+Early stopping is implemented with a patience of 5 epochs to monitor validation loss.
+The model is compiled using Adam optimizer and binary cross-entropy loss, trained for 50 epochs with validation data, and the trained model is saved as "mymodel.h5".
+The script is designed to be executed as the main program, invoking the solution_model function for model creation and saving.

-This script aims to create a simple text classification model for sarcasm detection using a neural network architecture with embedding layers, dropout for regularization, and early stopping to prevent overfitting.
+This script aims to create a straightforward text classification model for sarcasm detection, incorporating neural network elements and measures to enhance its effectiveness.
+The accuracy on the validation dataset is +0.95
   </p>
   <br>
 </details>